Arnaroo/FracFixR/FracFixD/README.md

 ### 2 FracFix tab: compositional fixup

 Optional sliders for the FracFixR-1.1.0 `st1 / st2` quantile
 bounds and an auto-profiler override row.
-Click Run — the status line reports the number of per-replicate NNLS fits computed.
+Click Run and the status line reports the number of per-replicate NNLS fits computed.